rabstolaf/bwsys/03_scripting.md

 $ tput bold
 ```
 * Will make make your output bold
-If you want to reset your text formating, use the command
+* If you want to reset your text formating, use the command
 ```sh
 $ tput sgr0
 ```

-* Here is an commented example script using these commands
+* Here is a commented example script using these commands.
 ```sh
 #!/bin/bash
 # Print message in center of terminal